Important Bit Prefix M-ary Quadrature Amplitude Modulation for Semantic Communications: Introduction

-\begin{itemize} \item We propose the Importance-Biased Prefixed M-ary Quadrature Amplitude Modulation (IBP-MQAM) to address the limitation of conventional MQAM in leveraging the semantic relevance of transmitted information.
+\begin{itemize} \item We propose the Important Bits Prefix M-ary Quadrature Amplitude Modulation (IBP-MQAM) scheme to address the limitation of conventional MQAM in leveraging the semantic relevance of transmitted information.
 The proposed IBP-MQAM scheme maintains compatibility with MQAM while significantly improving task performance in SemCom.

-\item We provide two ways of distinguishing importance bits and unimportant bits.
+\item We provide two ways of distinguishing important bits and unimportant bits.
 We further derive analytical expressions for SER, important SER (ISER), and unimportant SER (USER) under the proposed IBP-MQAM and conventional MQAM schemes.

-\item Simulation results on open-source datasets \cite{LANG1995331,sanjid_hasan_swandip_snigdha_2025} verify that, the derived approximate expressions are basically consistent with the simulation results; IBP-MQAM has better task accuracy than MQAM under SemCom when odulation order is 64; and IBP-MQAM has a higher cosine similarity (CosSim) than MQAM in SemCom. \end{itemize}
+\item We use Monte Carlo simulation to verify the derived theoretical formula.
+Simulation results on open-source datasets \cite{LANG1995331,sanjid_hasan_swandip_snigdha_2025,coates2011analysis} verify that, the derived approximate expressions are basically consistent with the simulation results; IBP-MQAM has better task accuracy than MQAM under SemCom; and IBP-MQAM achieves higher cosine similarity (CosSim) than MQAM in SemCom. \end{itemize}